-- Shaping the forward agenda for NZSAR Council meetings. - Ensuring action items are managed appropriately.
+- Shaping the forward agenda for NZSAR Council meetings. - Ensuring action items are managed appropriately. - Ability to make minor decisions on behalf of the NZSAR Council

 3.5 NZSAR Secretariat

 The NZSAR Secretariat provides the NZSAR Council with information, support services and advice.
 The NZSAR Secretariat also provides sector leadership and implements measures to effect strong strategic coordination across New Zealand's search and rescue sector.